 5. Gone with the Wind.

-Many outdoor weddings suffer from windy conditions.
+Many outdoor weddings in Texas suffer from windy conditions.
 Avoid windy wedding day disasters by incorporating these tips:

-- Tell your hairstylist that you'll be having an outdoor wedding so she/he can plan a style that won't leave you looking like Cousin It!
+Tell your hairstylist that you'll be having an outdoor wedding so s/he can plan a style that won't leave you looking like Cousin It!